-Having water leaking into basements after heavy rain is not uncommon in the UK and it can be both a challenging issue to deal with and potentially distressing for homeowners and businesses.
+Having water leaking into basements after heavy rain is not uncommon in the UK and it can be both a challenging and complex issue to deal with.
+Additionally it can potentially distressing for homeowners and businesses because of the disruption and damage caused.

 In this article, as leak detection professionals, we will explore and explain some of the common reasons for water leaking into basements, explaining each one step by step.